PubInv/freespireco/README.md

 The pandemic experiences has produced anecdotal reports of broken equipment in low-resource communities that might have saved lives if repairable.

 "Trusth through transparency" implies "Trust through testing".
-Respireco will design devices that can be easily tested not just at their time of deployment, but throughout their lifecyle.
+Freespireco will design devices that can be easily tested not just at their time of deployment, but throughout their lifecyle.
 A device that it easy to test is likely to be easy to reliably repair.